cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Benefits-Pregnant-Versus-PostPartum-/README.md

 # By Fernanda Frausto-Bonilla
 # Data Analysis Process
 * Download the "Pregnant_Women_Participation" and "Postpartum_Women_Participation" csv(s) for the years (2013-2016).
 There is a total of 8 csv(s) that should be uploaded to Google Drive and opened with Google Sheets.
-# The following are give questions and step-by-step answers based on the data sets:
+# The following are five questions and step-by-step answers based on the data sets:
 * Question 1: